-Today, cloud storage giant Dropbox announced to its more than 400 million users that it now supports FIDO U2F for strong two-factor authentication.
+Today, cloud storage giant Dropbox announced to its more than 400 million users that it now supports FIDO U2F, including YubiKey security keys, for strong two-factor authentication.

 FIDO U2F removes cost and complexity from traditional public key and smart card technology.
-U2F-powered YubiKeys can be purchased from the Yubico store or at Amazon.com, and one single U2F device can access Google, Dropbox, WordPress and any number of U2F-compliant services.
+U2F-powered YubiKeys can be purchased from the Yubico store or at Amazon.com.
+One single U2F device can access Google, Dropbox, WordPress and any number of U2F-compliant services.
 No client software or third-party services are needed, and no encryption secrets or information about users are shared between service providers.

 The emerging open authentication U2F standards initiative was co-created by Yubico, Google and NXP, and turned over to the 200-member strong FIDO Alliance.
 Dropbox is the first major non-FIDO member to recognize the security advantages of FIDO U2F and offer those benefits to its customer base.
 FIDO membership is not a requirement for adopting FIDO U2F.
 The standards specifications for USB form-factor keys have been publicly available since December 2014, and the server code is free.
 Recently the FIDO U2F Technical Working group published specifications for NFC and Bluetooth transports for secure authentication mobile platforms.
 In addition, the FIDO Alliance announced today its latest round of products that have achieved FIDO certification.
 All U2F-compliant YubiKeys have earned the FIDO Certified designation.

 Today, trillions of dollars are lost, and billions of internet users risk getting their online accounts hacked because of compromised static credentials.
 It’s encouraging that some great large-scale service providers are adopting technologies that represent the future of authentication — simple, open and secure, yet safeguarding your privacy.